 Target 5: Governments, key sectors and stakeholders at all levels have taken steps to achieve or have implemented plans for sustainable production and consumption, keeping the impacts of use of natural resources, including habitats, on migratory species well within safe ecological limits to promote the favourable conservation status of migratory species and maintain the quality, integrity, resilience, and ecological connectivity of their habitats and migration routes.

-► The CMS COP Resolution 11.30 (2014) on Management of Marine Debris includes:
+► The CMS Resolution 12.20(Manila, 2017) on Management of Marine Debris includes:

-Objective 2 - Commercial Marine Vessel Best Practice:
+Commercial Marine Vessel Best Practice

 Details supporting the recommendations in the above-mentioned Resolution 11.30 (2014) on Management of Marine Debris and providing guidance on ways to implement them can be found in the Ascobans Report ►Marine Debris and Commercial Marine Vessel Best Practice.